chainwikinet/wikijs-farm-content/security.md

 [haechi.io](https://haechi.io) is a Korean security company that has performed audits for LG, Samsung, Carry Protocol, and the Ethereum Foundation.

-Confirmed to perform another audit on Harvest with delivery expected in late September.
+Full Audit on Harvest with delivery expected in late September.